Allday

-Tomas Henry Gaynor (born 21 February 1991), known professionally as Allday, is an Australian rapper, singer and songwriter from Adelaide, South Australia.
+Tomas Henry Gaynor (born 21 February 1991), known professionally as Allday, is an Australian rapper, singer and songwriter from Adelaide.
 Gaynor became active in 2011, when he began uploading his music for free online.
-Following his works becoming increasingly popular, he moved to Melbourne, Victoria, to pursue a serious career before later relocating to Los Angeles, California, in February 2017.
+Following his works becoming increasingly popular, he moved to Melbourne, to pursue a serious career before later relocating to Los Angeles in February 2017.
 His works have been influenced by acts such as Silverchair, Frank Ocean, and TLC.
 Gaynor released his debut album, Startup Cult, in July 2014 to Australian audiences.
 Startup Cult achieved success and reached number three on the ARIA Charts.

-Life and career

-Tom's mother is from England.
-He previously attended Mercedes College in Adelaide.

-2011–2013: Early life and career origins and mixtapes
+Early life

-Tom previously played in a harmonica band called Sissycunt at school, which generated his interest in music.
-He began producing works under the name Allday in January 2011, after dropping out of art school.
-In 2011 Tom said "I basically grew up in the hip hop scene; I would have been about eleven years old when I went to my first show.
-I've done the shaved head and the air max thing when I was younger."
+Gaynor grew up in the Adelaide suburb of Blackwood.
+He was raised Catholic and attended Blackwood High School and Mercedes College.
+Gaynor played in a short-lived punk band in high school, which generated his interest in music.
+In 2011 Gaynor said "I basically grew up in the hip hop scene; I would have been about 11 years old when I went to my first show."
+In his youth, he had jobs at a pie shop, a pizza shop and Nando's.
+Gaynor started writing music at 11 years old but, due to a lack of equipment, he did not begin recording his music until he was 18.

+Career

+2011–2013: Career beginnings and mixtapes

+Gaynor began producing works under the name Allday in 2011.
+The name "Allday" came about from a supermarket trip after Gaynor had smoked marijuana where he took a long time to choose a Tiny Teddy flavour.

-In September 2011, Allday released his free for download debut mixtape Noue Yesue (pronounced "No-way Yes-Way") Followed by Soon I'll Be in Cali.
+In September 2011, Allday released his free for download debut mixtape Noue Yesue (pronounced "no-way yes-way").
+It was followed by Soon I'll Be in Cali.

-In 2011, Allday was a runner-up Raw Comedy national final.
+Gaynor also tried pursuing stand-up comedy at the time; he was a runner-up in the Raw Comedy national final in 2011.
+Gaynor moved to Melbourne in February 2012.
+He began a screenwriting course but dropped out to focus on music.

 On 3 May 2012, Allday released A Skateboard Soirée for free on his Bandcamp.
-A Skateboard Soirée received nationwide airplay on Triple J and earned him & producer C1 "Unearthed Artist of the Week" honours.
+A Skateboard Soirée received nationwide airplay on Triple J and earned him and producer C1 "Unearthed Artist of the Week" honours.
 The single "So Good" was released, and peaked at number 91 on the Triple J Hottest 100, 2012.

 In December 2012 Allday released his fourth free for download mixtape, Euphoria.
 The mixtape features production from C1, Soul Marauder, Savo and Woodz from Sweden.

 In April 2013, Allday released his debut EP, Loners Are Cool, which peaked at number 18 on the ARIA Charts.
 In July 2013, Allday released his fifth free for download mixtape, Soon I'll Be in Cali 2.